If You Are Thinking About Getting a Personal Trainer, You Might Just Need a Dog

 She pushes me to go farther than I want to go.
 Sometimes I see her so happy on the trails that even when our 30 minutes is up, I keep walking with her.
 I don't want to disappoint her, and to keep walking is good exercise for her and me as well.
 When she sees a dog park, which she does on two of our trails, she gets excited all over again and runs right up to the gate, and if there's time, I usually take her in and throw tennis balls for her to chase.
 Because she doesn't bring them back all the way to me, I have to walk extra steps to get the ball.
 This also causes me to bend down and pick the balls up, which is good for my legs and waist.
 I could train her to bring the ball right back all the way to me, but our current routine is better for me.
 I always wear a pedometer, so I appreciate the extra steps I have to walk to get her balls.

 Walking on different terrains every day gives me a variety of workouts.
-Because she is 11 years old, and considered a senior dog, I know it is important for us to walk on different paths every day.
+Because she is 11 years old and considered a senior dog, I know it is important for us to walk on different paths every day.
 And so we do, but in doing that, we cover different terrains.
 Some days we will walk up and down five hills, other days we have flatter terrain to cover with only one hill, but that one hill is higher than all of the other hills on the other paths.
-So the variety is a good for my health and gives my muscles a varied workout.
+So the variety is a good one for my health and gives my muscles a varied workout.

 So there you have it: three ways my dog is my personal trainer.
 Of course, she is less expensive than a personal trainer.
 All I have to pay for is her food, a few dog toys, and an annual vet appointment.
 Worth it if you ask me!
 PLUS not only do I get rewarded by staying in shape, but her doggy kisses when we get back in the car after our walk are wonderful as well!